 What is climate change?

 Climate change is the change in global or regional climate patterns over time.
-This term is most commonly used to refer to the global warming trend of unusually high surface temperatures we have seen since the Industrial Revolution of the late 1800s.
+This term is most commonly used to refer to the global warming trend of unusually high surface temperatures we have seen since the Industrial Revolution of the late 1800s and particularly in the last 75 years.
 The vast majority of professional scientists attribute this recent warming to increased levels of atmospheric carbon dioxide produced by the use of fossil fuels.
 To a lesser extent, buildup of other greenhouse gases such as methane are also contributing to warming.
-Greenhouse gases such as carbon dioxide and methane trap heat that otherwise would be released into space.
+Greenhouse gases such as carbon dioxide trap heat that otherwise would be released into space.
 Although there is natural fluctuation of temperatures on Earth, the levels of carbon dioxide in the air and the acceleration of average global temperatures we are currently seeing are unprecedented.

-According to NASA, 2010-2019 was the warmest decade on record, and 2016 and 2020 tie for the hottest years on record.
+According to NASA, 2010 to 2019 was the warmest decade on record, and 2016 and 2020 tie for the hottest years on record.
 This kind of heat poses substantial risks to human health, and deaths are increasing due to both heat itself and more frequent occurrence of natural disasters.
 Many extreme weather events such as wildfires, heatwaves, hurricanes, and droughts have happened more frequently and with more intensity than we’ve seen historically.
+“The weather seems to be on steroids,” notes climate change activist Greta Thunberg.
+Greta also notes that “The world has a fever.”

 We can compare today’s climate trends with prehistoric climate trends using tree rings and ice cores to show that the current conditions are not normal.
 Growth cycles can be seen in tree rings, and this gives scientists clues as to what the weather was like during the tree’s lifespan.
-This tells us about climate history going back hundreds and even thousands of years.
-Ice cores have air bubbles that preserve pockets of prehistoric air and can indicate the levels of different gases in the air at different times throughout history.
-These methods both point to a climate that is vastly different than anything we have seen before
+The tree rings tell us about climate history going back hundreds and even thousands of years, and ice cores have air bubbles that preserve pockets of prehistoric air and can indicate the levels of different gases in the air at different times throughout history.
+These methods both point to a climate that is vastly different than anything we have ever seen before.

 Carr Fire and Whiskeytown Lake.
 Fires have been a part of the park's ecosystems for thousands of years, but recently, fires in the western U.S. have become larger and more destructive.
 Climate change is one of the reasons for this.